-During the current world pandemic, you may see some changes when it is time for your next appointment.
-We made these changes to help protect our patients and staff.
-For example:
+During the current world pandemic, we have made these changes to help protect our patients and staff:

-• We will ask you to wash your hands when you enter the office.
-You will also find some hand sanitizer in the reception area and other places in the office for you to use as needed.
+• You must wear a mouth/nose cover and we will ask you to wash your hands when you enter the office. • You will find hand sanitizer in the reception area and other places in the office for you to use as needed.

-• You may see that our waiting and activity rooms will no longer offer books, magazines, or children’s toys since those items are difficult to clean and disinfect.
+• You may see that our waiting room will no longer offer books, magazines, or children’s toys since those items are difficult to clean and disinfect.

-Please understand, that only the patient will be allowed in the operatory and activity rooms.
+• Please understand that only the patient will be allowed in the operatory rooms unless there is a special need.

-We look forward to seeing you again and are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our practice.
+We look forward to seeing you and we are happy to answer any questions you may have about the steps we take to keep you, and everyone, safe in our practice!
 To make an appointment contact us.

 In general, the major causes of orthodontic problems are incorrect postural and functional habits that affect the normal dental and facial development.
 These dysfunctional habits, known as Soft Tissue Dysfunction, include open mouth posture (mouth breathing), incorrect tongue resting position, dysfunctional chewing and swallowing, among many others.
 The presence of soft tissue pulling such as short labial or lingual frenulums, as well as the presence of airway inflammation or other structural variations in the airway, should be considered as contrubutory factors to the prevalence of some of these habits.
 The earlier we recognize and correct these habits and their contributory factors, the better the facial development occurs and the need for braces or more invasive orthodontic procedures is reduced.